vinayaja/keyvault-secrets/README.md

 ## Example

-If you want to ftch all secrets
+If you want to fetch all secrets

 ```yml